 Other venues you can look into include the Bellagio Gallery of Fine Art, the Auto collection at the Quad hotel, and the National Atomic Testing Museum.

 If you need to get away from the hustle and bustle of Las Vegas, consider taking a stroll through the Wildlife Habitat at The Flamingo Resort.
 The place is one of the oldest places on the Strip, and it is made up of some elaborate landscapes filled with all sorts of tropical plants, making it seem like you stepped into a whole new world.
 Since this place does not get overly crowded, it is an excellent place to take a nice relaxing nature walk.

 The resort’s 15 acres consist of waterfalls, koi ponds, exotic birds, and flamingos.
 If you are searching for a way to get away from the insanity that is the rest of Vegas, just for a short while, then you should head here.
 It is worth paying a visit too, even if you are not staying at the resort.

 Best of all this place is completely free to visit!
 So make sure to check it out and take lots of pictures with the local animals.

-After a long day of excitement, it can be great to take the edge off with some recreational marijuana.
-With the state of Nevada having legalized medical and recreational marijuana, anyone can head over to a dispensary and get themselves some cannabis.
-The Wallflower is an excellent place to acquire all your cannabis needs.
-It offers flowers, waxes, vapes, and edibles, pretty much anything you need to get started on your journey to getting high.
+After a long day of excitement, it can be great to take the edge off with recreational marijuana.
+With the state of Nevada having legalized medical and recreational marijuana, anyone can head over to a dispensary and purchase cannabis.
+Wallflower is an excellent place to acquire all your cannabis needs.
+They offers flowers, waxes, vapes, and edibles, pretty much anything you need to get started on your journey to getting high.

 While Las Vegas is known for most people for its casinos, it is a place that prides itself on entertaining guests.
 If you are not interested in gambling, there are plenty of places you can go that will still be just as fun.
 All it takes is some searching around to find the best places for you to have fun, all without having to put some money in the nearest slot machine.